HZ-Team-INT-5/Back-end/README.md

-# Back-end
+# Microservices Repository

-Repository for all microservices
+This repository contains all the microservices for the back-end.

-# Set-up
+## Setup

-Clone the repo and run docker compose.
-All the back-end is running in docker containers.
+Clone the repository and run Docker Compose.
+All back-end services run in Docker containers.

-# Installation if working locally
-Clone the repo and move to the folder you want to work on.
-Once you are in the folder run npm install to install the npm packages of that microservices.

-# Other services
+## Local Development Installation

+1. Clone the repository.
+2. Navigate to the desired working folder.
+3. Run `npm install` to install the npm packages for the specific microservice.

+## Associated Services

-The repository of the HZ-planner is the frontend.
-The Database is hosted on supabase.
+- The [HZ-planner repository](https://github.com/example/hz-planner) is dedicated to the front-end.
+- The database is hosted on [Supabase](https://supabase.io/).

-# Current ports
+## Current Ports

-port 3000 - API Gateway
+- Port 3000: API Gateway
-port 3001 - Courses
+- Port 3001: Courses
+- Port 3002: Calendar

-# Routes
+## Routes

-/api/data will request data from the calender
+- `/api/data`: Test the API Gateway
-/courses will request data from the course table
+- `/courses`: Request data from the course table
+- `/get-events`: Fetch important dates for the calendar